littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 --Added building_sets definitions.
 --Corp buildings now cost influence.
 --Corp buildings provide some degree of trade bonus from job tags and traders on corp capital (lesser bc only some civics even get them)
+--"Professional Protection Office" is now "Professional Investigations Office" for contrast with base game's new Private Security Company
 -Other:
 --potential_crossbreeding_chance gone
 --trade_value_mult changed to pop_trader_bonus_workforce_mult or country_trade_produces_mult as needed